 Set Insertion

-- Making use of the insert function
+- Utilizing the insert method

-- Making use of the emplace function
+- Leveraging the emplace method

 1. Insertion using the insert Function